 - Control purchasing department budgets.

-Purchasing Managers state the following job skills are important in their day-to-day work.
+When polled, Purchasing Managers say the following skills are most frequently used in their jobs:

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.